tari-project/tari/RFC/src/RFC-0151_StagedWalletSecurity.md

 In particular, we do not ask for a password to encrypt the commitment data.
 The consequence is that anyone who gains access to this data -- by stealing the user's cloud credentials -- _could_ steal the user's funds.

-Therefore, the threshold for moving from this stage to Stage three, `STAGE_TWO_THRESHOLD_BALANCE` is relatively low;
+Therefore, the threshold for moving from this stage to Stage 3, `STAGE_TWO_THRESHOLD_BALANCE` is relatively low;
 somewhere in the region of $10 to $50.

 The seed phrase MUST NOT be stored on the cloud in Stage 1b.
 Doing so would result in all _future_ funds of the user being